Witness Post: McDonogh School

 Along with the interpersonal changes, Doc.
 Lamborn introduced McDonogh to the idea of “tracking.”
 As controversial as this teaching strategy was at the time, Lamborn believed that he was undertaking a “new program of studies…with a view of providing for the students according to their specific abilities.”
 This meant that boys who were academically capable were segregated into “academic sections that matched their strengths,” while those whose aptitude seemed better suited to commercial lines of future employment were also separated.
 All sections of students were included in the “cultural subject,” but Lamborn fervently believed that McDonogh’s aim must be “to prepare boys as early as is consistent to become self-supporting, and those boys who are what we might call college timber should be prepared for college.”

 A thorough internal evaluation of McDonogh’s curriculum had been undertaken in 1924, directed by W. Marion Sparks.
 The school was beginning to listen more attentively to national trends, such as the Seven Cardinal Principles.
 The former “armchair philosopher” view of teaching was prone to criticism.
-Major Lamborn continued to be aware of the national landscape throughout his tenure, always reaching for a higher standard of excellence.
+Major Lamborn continued to be aware of the national education landscape throughout his tenure, always reaching for a higher standard of excellence.
 He was especially receptive to ideas that affected his “college-bound timber.”

 A trend that seemed to suit McDonogh was the increasing demand for schools to teach knowledge by doing.
 Lamborn filled out his basic design for a four-track curriculum, and also redressed one of the criticisms filed against McDonogh in 1914.
-R.R.
+The report by R.R.
 Reeder had accused the school of being a school on a farm, thereby wasting one of their most valuable assets, the farm setting.
 With the intent of using the farmland for both formal and informal curricula, Lamborn hired Richard Wills.
 A graduate of Penn State, Wills joined the faculty in 1928 and introduced courses in farming, dairying, and animal husbandry.
 The four course curriculum consisted of 1) college preparation; 2) business training; 3) mechanical art, and 4) agriculture.
-In four short years Lamborn had implemented a thorough program and a philosophy to back up its theory; a task which would have taken his predecessors at least twice as long to accomplish.
+In four short years Lamborn had implemented a thorough program and a philosophy to back up its theory for each course; a task which would have taken his predecessors at least twice as long to accomplish.

 The variety of curricular and extra-curricular activities made McDonogh a multi-linear school, but it was still not for everyone.
 The possible curricula ranged from horsemanship (Cavalry) to auto mechanics (body and engine repair), and from farming to philosophy.
 Athletic teams improved at the school as mandatory participation was introduced to all students.
-More and more the topic of food home grown on the land became integrated into the curriculum.
+More and more the topic of food home-grown on the land became integrated into the curriculum.
 Beyond the dinner table, food was harvested for retail sales in stalls at the Lexington Market in downtown Baltimore.
 (For another look at this topic of Food as Curriculum, see Appendix B.) The 4-H Club was a big hit on campus, and the general clubs around specific themes thrived.
-A school variety show received Baltimore city–wide recognition.
-In short “the life of the place” reached new heights as the school took full advantage of its assets: the farm, the people, and the place.
+A school variety show received Baltimore City–wide recognition.
+In short “the life of the place” reached new heights as the school took full advantage of its assets: the farm, the people and the place.

 Maj.
 Lamborn, with all of his emphasis on graduating leaders, was making a significant departure from the original John McDonogh will.
 Col. Allan had tested these waters for change in the 1880’s and the Board had rejected his testing.
 This time around, the mood was different, and the Board of the 1930’s, in the teeth of the Great Depression, embraced the changes.
 Doc.
 Lamborn felt that the Board had hired him to rule on major decisions and matters about philosophy, and Lamborn was going to do what he felt was best for the institution.
 If the Board disagreed, they could vote him off and replace him.
-Major Lamborn saw himself as a rower in a scull: while looking backwards, one rows forward.
+Maj.
+Lamborn saw himself as a rower in a scull: while looking backwards, one rows forward.
 If a student had success in college and the outside world was his coxswain, then the finish line was won by the rower who took the fastest/straightest route.
-An important first stroke for McDonogh was to get the school recognized among its Maryland peers.
+An important first stroke for McDonogh was to think local and get the school recognized among its Maryland peers.

 Regional recognition came to a school when it was certified by the Association of Colleges and Secondary Schools of Middle States, which includes Maryland.
 McDonogh became certified.
 Once over that hurdle, Lamborn wanted McDonogh to expand its financial base.
 This expansion translated into increasing the population of students.
 One year before Lamborn arrived, in 1925, there were 100 scholarship students and 9 paying day students.
 By 1931, there were 160 scholarships students and 380 paying day students.
-Even through the heart of the Great Depression, the school’s development and student population boomed, so that by World War II McDonogh’s enrollment was up to over 600 total students.
+Even through the heart of the Great Depression, the school’s development and student population boomed, so that by World War II, McDonogh’s enrollment was up to over 600 total students.
 Allan’s dream of 500 students and paying students became a reality in the Lamborn era.
 Apparently Lamborn needed the day/pay students to provide enough revenues to carry out his programs.
 Whatever the reasons, the school was still vital, but, at the same time, it was larger and unwieldy.

 The Military Program